suhyeon0123/SplitRegex/README.md

 ## Overall Synthesis Architecture (main.py)

 ### Description
-- Generate the regex from positive strings and negative strings.
+- Generating the regex from set of positive strings and set of negative strings.
 - Data is given as (10pos, 10neg, regular expression).
 - Compare divide-and-conquer approach and naive synthesis approach in terms of time and success rate.